Endogenous Epistemic Weighting under Heterogeneous Information: Segmented Competence and Mixture Models

-The analysis scans the $(\mu_1,\mu_3)$ plane with $\mu_1\in(0,0.5)$ and $\mu_3\in(0.5,1)$, holding $\mu_2$ fixed.
-Horizontal movement increases the competence of the least informed group, vertical movement increases the competence of the most informed group, and diagonal movement increases overall polarization while leaving the intermediate group unchanged.
+holding $\mu_2$ fixed.
+Horizontal movement increases the competence of the least informed group, vertical movement increases that of the most informed group, and diagonal movement increases separation while leaving the intermediate group unchanged.